 Due to the potential for phase separation, motor fuels containing ethanol must not be exposed to water during its distribution or use.
-The key is eliminating the chance of harmful water intrusion at the source – the UST’s sump and spill-containment areas, or the spot at the ground surface where the tank receives fuel deliveries.
+Although, the key is eliminating the chance of harmful water intrusion at the source – the UST’s sump and spill-containment areas, or the spot at the ground surface where the tank receives fuel deliveries.

-Too many manhole covers appear to be the straightforward answer; however over time the metal lids develop a bowl shape, are quite heavy and are high maintenance due to rust and corrosion.
+Too many manhole covers appear to be the straightforward answer; however, over time the metal lids develop a bowl shape, are quite heavy and are high maintenance due to rust and corrosion.

 Contact Mascott Sales department for Quotations and information on multi-port containment systems.

 OPW 500 Series EVR Multi-Port Franklin Fueling Multi-Port DMP36 or DMP42

 Check out these videos for more information on Multi-Port Containment Systems: